mikea/quiet-server/README.md

 This tool continuously monitors CPU package temperatures via lm-sensors and automatically adjusts fan speeds using IPMI commands. **The primary purpose is to make production servers quieter for home lab deployments** by providing intelligent fan curve control with configurable temperature thresholds and power curves to balance cooling performance with noise levels.

-Production servers typically run fans at high speeds for maximum cooling in data center environments.
-This service allows you to run them more quietly at home while maintaining safe operating temperatures.
+### Why This Tool Exists

+Modern enterprise servers are designed for data center environments where noise is not a concern.
+In these facilities, servers run their fans at maximum speeds to ensure optimal cooling in dense rack deployments with controlled ambient temperatures.
+This results in noise levels of 60-80 dB or higher - comparable to a vacuum cleaner running continuously.

+When these servers are repurposed for home labs or small office environments, the excessive fan noise becomes a significant problem.
+This tool allows you to run enterprise-grade hardware in noise-sensitive environments by intelligently adjusting fan speeds based on actual thermal requirements rather than worst-case data center scenarios.

 ## Features